Esoterical/voron_canbus/mainboard_flashing/README.md

 ![image](https://user-images.githubusercontent.com/124253477/221342447-a98e6bee-050b-4f82-a4cb-1265e92d0752.png)

+If the above command didn't show a 'canboot' device, or threw a "no such file or directory" error, then quickly double-click the RESET button on your mainboard and run the command again.
+Until you get a result from a `ls /dev/serial/by-id/` there is no point doing further steps below.

 Run this command to install klipper firmware via canboot via USB.
 Use the device ID you just retrieved in the above ls command.

 `python3 ~/CanBoot/scripts/flash_can.py -f ~/klipper/out/klipper.bin -d /dev/serial/by-id/usb-CanBoot_stm32f446xx_37001A001851303439363932-if00`